 Dogs can benefit from being crate-trained.
 That’s an excellent place to start.
 Some dogs feel safer in crates, and being left alone for short periods can help them get used to being away from you.

-The crate will give them a safe space to go to when you leave the house and help ease their anxiety.
+The crate will give them a safe space when you leave the house and help ease their anxiety.
 You must want your dog to enjoy going into the crate and see it as a safe place, not somewhere they will be punished.
 You can do this by giving them treats or toys in their crate and ensuring they have a comfortable bed.

 Best Reviewed Dog Crate – iCrate